Yes, there have been multiple proposals to split California into two states with the most recent being in 2011 and it was proposed by Jeff Stone.

 So if that is the case, and I am only generalizing based on the current economy in each of the proposed states, again what is the possible benefit?

 Well for one thing each state would be able to exert greater control over issues that they find to be important for each state's citizens.
 Each state could determine tax policy and what kind of taxes they want.
+Each state would be able to determine their own policies towards education, law and order, prisons, whether they want to continue the policy of the ballot initiative or not.

 In other words, each state determines it's fate on it's own terms.
 That is that does not violate the United States constitution.